Skip to main content

 Interceptors

 Once Gateway is deployed, interceptors are used to add technical and business logic, such as message encryption, inside your Gateway deployment.
-Interceptors can be deployed and managed through the REST API, and targeted at different granularities (Global, Virtual Cluster, Group, Username).
+Interceptors can be deployed and managed through the HTTP API, and targeted at different granularities (Global, Virtual Cluster, Group, Username).
 Read more about Interceptors

 Processing Flow